aws-samples/mlops-pipeline-prestodb/blog_post.md

 2. Edit the [`config.yml`](./config.yml) file as follows:

     -   Edit the parameter values in the `presto` section.
 These parameters define the connectivity to PrestoDB.
     -   Edit the parameter values in the `aws` section.
-These parameters define the newtork connectivity, IAM role, bucket name, region and other AWS cloud related parameters.
+These parameters define the network connectivity, IAM role, bucket name, region, and other AWS cloud-related parameters.
-    - Edit the parameter values in the sections corresponding to the pipeline steps i.e. `training_step`, `tuning_step`, `transform_step` etc. Review all the parameters in these sections carefully and edit them as appropriate for your use-case.
+    -   Edit the parameter values in the sections corresponding to the pipeline steps, i.e., `training_step`, `tuning_step`, `transform_step` etc. Review all the parameters in these sections carefully and edit them as appropriate for your use case.
-    - Review all the parameters in these sections carefully and edit them as appropriate for your use case.
+    -   Review all the parameters in these sections carefully, and edit them as appropriate for your use case.

 ## Testing the solution